IT Connects is designed to enhance and enrich the UChicago IT community.

 Interested in participating in future IT Connects programming?
 Or, want to help shape the program?
 Share your interest now and you’ll be among the first to hear more as the program begins to take shape.

 IT Matters: Driving Research and Discovery

-Join Kevin Boyd, associate vice president and CIO, as he welcomes Rob Gardner and Robert Grossman for an engaging conversation on research and high performance computing.
-The guests will share their perspectives on the importance and role of institutions like UChicago in supporting and driving research and discovery.
+Kevin Boyd, associate vice president and CIO, welcomed Rob Gardner and Robert Grossman for an engaging conversation on research and high performance computing.
+The guests shared their perspectives on the importance and role of institutions like UChicago in supporting and driving research and discovery.